Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/01_Before_we_Start/02_MASTER_token/index.md

-## Create MASTER token
+## Create MASTER token (HOT exercise #1)

-We will create a MASTER token that will be for token management.
+For this first exercise, we will be creating a MASTER token via Dynatrace UI that will be used for token management.

 1. In Dynatrace tenant go to Settings >> Integration >> Dynatrace API